 Is a real estate agent commission negotiable?

-There are not any laws in place that set real estate commission rates which means real estate commissions are always negotiable.
+There are not any laws in place that set real estate commission rates.
+This means real estate commissions are always negotiable.
 However, the normal commission standards are around 5% to 6% depending on the market that you are in.
-You are entitled to the right to ask your agent to reduce their commission, but they are not obligated to do so.
+You are entitled to the right to ask your agent to reduce their commission.
+However, they are not obligated to do so.

-One reason an agent may disagree to lowering their commission is because they typically pay for some of the upfront cost of selling your home, such as the marketing dollars for the property.
+One reason an agent may object to lowering their commission is because they typically pay for some of the upfront cost of selling your home.
+In some cases this could be marketing dollars for the property.
 It becomes riskier for an agent to take on a house where they earn a lower commission since they typically front the cost of the marketing.

 It never hurts to ask for a lower commission and most agents won’t be offended by the request.
 The worst case scenario is that they say no. In this scenario, it would be recommended that you look for a real estate agent or brokerage that already has a reduced commission or a flat fee built into their business model.